eeronomicon/phphairsalon/README.md

   * Input: remove "Joe McCool" from database containing "Joe McCool", "Lana Smith", "Roland Curley"
   * Output: only "Lana Smith" and "Roland Curley" remain in database

+* Able to retrieve Client name
+  * Input: database record for Client named "Jamie Mittoo"
+  * Output: "Jamie Mittoo"

+* Able to retrieve Client ID Number
+  * Input: database record for Client named "Jamie Mittoo", ID Number of 1
+  * Output: 1

+* Can record Client information into database
+  * Input: Client named "Jamie Mittoo"
+  * Output: create and retrieve "Jamie Mittoo" from database

+* Can replace Client name with new name
+  * Input: new name for "Jamie Mittoo" - "James Mittoo"
+  * Output: updated name - "James Mittoo"

+* Able to retrieve all Clients
+  * Input: database with the Clients "Jamie Mittoo", "Lana Smith", "Roland Curley"
+  * Output: retrieved the list "Jamie Mittoo", "Lana Smith", "Roland Curley"

+* Can remove all Clients from database
+  * Input: database with the Clients "Jamie Mittoo", "Lana Smith", "Roland Curley"
+  * Output: retrieved an empty list

+* Can find Client based on ID Number
+  * Input: database record for Client named "Jamie Mittoo", ID Number of 1, finding Client with ID Number of 1
+  * Output: "Jamie Mittoo"'s database record

+* Can update Client record with new name
+  * Input: new name for "Jamie Mittoo" saved in database - "James Mittoo"
+  * Output: retrieved "James Mittoo" from database

+* Can remove Client record from database
+  * Input: remove "Jamie Mittoo" from database containing "Joe McCool", "Lana Smith", "Roland Curley"
+  * Output: only "Lana Smith" and "Roland Curley" remain in database

 ## Setup/Installation Requirements

 ### Database Setup